koor-tech/koor/Documentation/Troubleshooting/ceph-common-issues.md

 ### Symptoms

-* Rook operator is running
+* Koor Storage Distribution operator is running
 * Either a single mon starts or the mons start very slowly (at least several minutes apart)
 * The crash-collector pods are crashing
 * No mgr, osd, or other daemons are created except the CSI driver